vbmisra/regex-gist/regex-tutorial.md

 The goal of this tutorial is to allow the reader to have a quick-reference guide to the basics of regex (also known as regexp).
 Regex is a sequence of characters that specifies a search pattern in text, thereby allowing users to create search patterns that match and locate text.
 As a result, regex are commonly used in search engines and find/replace dialogs of word processors.

-Here is an example of regex code:
+Here is an example of regex code.
+It says "Hello World":

 (?<=\/)\w+

-*"Hello World" in regex

 ## Table of Contents